uchicago-cs/cmsc23300/website/working_in_pairs.rst

 will know nothing about it, except at a very high level.
 One way to ensure that you are both familiar with the entire implementation of the project is to systematically review each others code.
-More importantly, doing this can help you catch bugs early on (that you may have missed) and to getting comfortable with giving and receiving feedback.
+More importantly, doing this can help you catch bugs that you may have missed and will also help you get comfortable with giving and receiving feedback.

 A common mechanism to handle this process is to take the code you produced